 How do we persevere?

-How do we continue through all the unforeseen, unexpected twists and turns of life?
+How do we respond to all the sudden, unforeseen twists and turns of life?

-Or, what may be even more challenging, how do we continue through the day-by-day, or even hour-by-hour, hardships and trials that seem to keep going…and going…and going for a lifetime?
+Or, what may be much more challenging, how do we continue through the less dramatic but increasingly prolonged, day-by-day, or even hour-by-hour, hardships and trials that seem to keep going…and going…and going for a lifetime?

 Whether that may be a life-changing diagnosis?
 In ourselves or a family member?
-A terminable disease?
+An incurable disease?
 A devastating loss?
 A broken relationship?
 An impossible situation at work?
 An impossible situation in our family?
-A financial setback?
-A hopelessly difficult conundrum that is progressively more unsolvable the more we do?
+An impossible situation in our finances?
+An impossibly difficult conundrums, where the more we “do” only seems to make it worse…

-Pray more.
+Or, are we spiritually out of tune?
+Do we need to pray more?
 Read more Scripture?
 Lead more Bible studies?
-Start a new NGO?
-A new ministry?
+Start a new ministry?

-Our answer is in the form of a question, which is simply,
+Our answer comes in the form of a question, which is,

 What do the Scriptures say?

-And we will explore this question through the lens of our next two word studies.
+And we will explore this question through the lens of our next two word studies on what appears an increasingly crucial concept as the years of our lives keep piling up: “persevering endurance.

 Hypomonḗ (ὑπομονή)